tido64/rainbow/README.md

   [MinGW-w64](http://mingw-w64.sourceforge.net/) (optional)

 You can install most of these using your favourite package manager.
 For SDL, download the source code and extract its content to `rainbow/lib/SDL/`.
+If you have installed Mercurial, let the build script download it for you.

 Clang is the default compiler but you can use [GCC](http://gcc.gnu.org/), or any other compiler for that matter, by prefixing `CC=gcc CXX=g++`.